Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Introduction

 \section{Introduction}

 The locus traced by Milky Way (MW) stars in the $\alpha$-abundance ([$\alpha$/Fe]) vs. metallicity ([Fe/H]) diagram has, for a long time, informed our understanding of galaxy chemical enrichment \citep[][]{Tinsley79}.
 Stars formed from interstellar medium (ISM) only enriched by core-collapse supernovae (CCSNe) exhibit the highest [$\alpha$/Fe] values \citep[e.g.][]{Pagel97,kob20sr}.
-Subsequent generations of stars formed from ISM after Type Ia supernovae (SNe Ia) explosions have occurred, that released more Fe into the ISM than previously, showcase a decreasing trend in the [$\alpha$/Fe] vs [Fe/H] diagram \citep[e.g.][]{Matteucci86,Edvardsson93, Fuhrmann98}.
+Subsequent generations of stars formed from ISM after Type Ia supernovae (SNe Ia) explosions, that released more Fe into the ISM than previously, showcase a decreasing trend in the [$\alpha$/Fe] vs [Fe/H] diagram \citep[e.g.][]{Matteucci86,Edvardsson93, Fuhrmann98}.

-Such a trend, with a plateau in [$\alpha$/Fe] at low [Fe/H] followed by a linearly decreasing trend in [$\alpha$/Fe] with increasing [Fe/H], is characteristic of a self-regulated chemical enrichment scenario that may be described with a galaxy chemical enrichment (GCE) model having no distinct inflow or outflow of gas \citep[e.g.][]{kob20sr}.
+Such a trend, with a plateau in [$\alpha$/Fe] at low [Fe/H] followed by a linearly decreasing trend in [$\alpha$/Fe] with increasing [Fe/H], is characteristic of a self-regulated (see also Section~\ref{sec:mzr}) chemical enrichment scenario that may be described with a galaxy chemical enrichment (GCE) model having enrichment from star-formation balancing gas inflow/outflows \citep[e.g.][]{kob20sr}.
 In such a scenario, the star-formation efficiency of a galaxy stellar population, characterized by it mass and star-formation history, sets the locus of its stars in the [$\alpha$/Fe] vs [Fe/H] diagram.

-MW thick disc and bulge stars exhibit higher [$\alpha$/Fe] at given [Fe/H] than thin disc stars \citep[e.g.][]{Bensby14,hayden15, Matteucci21,Imig23}.
+MW thick disc and bulge stars exhibit higher [$\alpha$/Fe] at given [Fe/H] than thin disc stars \citep[e.g.][]{Bensby14,hayden15}.
 This is a consequence of the former having relatively higher star-formation efficiency at early times compared to the latter.
 Stars in the Magellanic clouds and other dwarf MW satellite galaxies, having even lower star-formation efficiencies than the MW thin disc, showcase even lower [$\alpha$/Fe] values at given [Fe/H] \citep{Pompeia08,Tolstoy09,Kirby11}.
 The dwarf galaxy stars thus trace decreasing loci in the [$\alpha$/Fe] vs [Fe/H] plane, nearly-parallel to that of the MW regions, but at lower and lower [$\alpha$/Fe] with decreasing galaxy mass (see Figure~6 in \citealt{KobayashiPhilip23}).